Illinois Route 96

-Illinois Route 96 (IL 96) is a 141.16 mi north–south state highway in far western Illinois.
+Illinois Route 96 (IL 96) is a 141.16 mi north–south state highway in far western Illinois, United States.
 It runs from IL 100 in Kampsville, not far from a ferry crossing across the Illinois River, to IL 94 north of Terre Haute.

 Route description

 Illinois 96 follows much of the Great River Road in Illinois north from Kampsville, where it runs west to the Mississippi River and then turns north, passing U.S. Route 54 at a rural intersection and Interstate 72 at an old terminus near Kinderhook.
 It overlaps Illinois Route 106 west of Kinderhook and then runs parallel to Illinois Route 57 into Quincy.
 Within Quincy it follows 36th Street, State Street and 24th Street before overlapping briefly with U.S. Route 24.
-It also overlaps U.S. Route 136 in Hamilton, IL (across from Keokuk, Iowa) and Illinois Route 9 from Niota to Dallas City, Illinois.
+It also overlaps U.S. Route 136 in Hamilton, Illinois, (across from Keokuk, Iowa) and Illinois Route 9 from Niota to Dallas City, Illinois.
 Between Hamilton and Dallas City, Illinois 96 also passes through historic Nauvoo along Durphy and Mulholland Streets, two major streets that intersect in the middle of the town.